schniebel/ryanschnabel-com/README.md

 ## SSL Termination

-Uses Certbot with Letsencrypt as the CA, and configuring with Cloud Flare.
-Configuration in the SSL folder.
+Uses Certbot with Letsencrypt as the CA, and configured with Cloud Flare.

+Configuration located in the SSL folder.

 Certbot installed via Helm, and uses values and CRDs below:

   kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.9.1/cert-manager.crds.yaml